moneyforward/.github/profile/README.md

 We will continue contributing in the ways we can as part of our core values.

 ## "Money Forward.
-Move your life forward."
+Move Your Life Forward."

 Our core values?
 Here they are. ❤️